Claw: Birds

 A talon is the claw of a bird of prey, its primary hunting tool.
 The talons are very important; without them, most birds of prey would not be able to catch their food.
 Some birds also use claws for defensive purposes.
-Cassowaries use claws on their inner toe (digit II) for defence and have been known to disembowel people.
+Cassowaries use claws on their inner toe (digit I) for defence and have been known to disembowel people.
 All birds, however, have claws, which are used as general holdfasts and protection for the tip of the digits.

 The hoatzin and turaco are unique among extant birds in having functional claws on the thumb and index finger (digits I and II) on the forelimbs as chicks, allowing them to climb trees until the adult plumage with flight feathers develop.
 However, several birds have a claw- or nail-like structure hidden under the feathers at the end of the hand digits, notably ostriches, emus, ducks, geese and kiwis.

 Amphibians

 The only amphibians to bear claws are the African clawed frogs.
 Claws evolved separately in the amphibian and amniote (reptiliomorph) line.
+However, the hairy frog has claw analogues on its feet; the frog intentionally dislocates the tips of its fingers to unsheathe the sharp points of its last phalanges.